icrc/openmrs-module-patientgrid/docs/rest/endpoints/README.md

 **Example Response** See [Grid Download Resource](../resources/README.md#grid-download), (Ref [Representation](https://wiki.openmrs.org/x/P4IaAQ#RESTWebServicesAPIForClients-Representations))

-Please pay extra attention to obs column values, for more see the note on obs value properties under [Grid Download Resource](../resources/README.md#grid-download)
+Please pay extra attention to entries in the report that have key that is a UUID, and also the nested obs list values, for more see the note on obs value properties under [Grid Download Resource](../resources/README.md#grid-download)

 ```
 {